willyum00/cse15l-lab-reports/Lab5.md

 ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/7f73446c-95b6-437e-a605-afc38c79af76)

-I have underlined the bugs in the code caus
+I have underlined the bugs in the code causing the symptoms.

 __student:__  I need help with finding the bugs in my ListExamples.java file.
 Here is a screenshot of the failed test: